 Handling commands mid-scene

 Users will send /start or /cancel mid-flow.
 Without handling this, the command text is treated as regular input to the current step.
-The safest approach is a scene-level command listener that always exits cleanly.
+A safer approach is a scene-level command listener that exits cleanly and resets expectations for the user.

 Testing scene flows before shipping